espocrm/documentation/docs/user-guide/sales-management.md

 4. Add 'Close Date' to Runtime Filters field.
 5. Select 'Bar (vertical)' chart type.

-This report will show revenue forecast based on probabilities of opportunities.
+This report will show the revenue forecast based on probabilities of opportunities.

-Users, who have an access to this report, will be able to add it on their dashboards.
+Users who have an access to this report will be able to add it on their dashboards.

 ## See also